LNF970203/fine_tune_chatGPT/README.md

 **How to run**
   - Install modules using requirements.txt
   - Define API keys in pinecone_utils (DO NOT ENTER OPENAI API KEY in Github: it will be rotated)
-  - Define the link in upload.py and run to save vector embeddigs
+  - Define youtube links in upload.py and run to save vector embeddigs in VectorDB
   - Use ask.py to talk with the LLM